 - (A) A residential care facility shall not admit is not allowed to admit an individual who requires is in need of services or accommodations beyond that which a residential care facility is authorized to provide under paragraph (D) of rule 3701-16-02 of the Administrative Code or beyond that which the specific facility provides. - (B) A residential care facility shall not admit is not allowed to admit a resident prior to searching for the individual on the Ohio sex offender registry as required obligated by section 3721.122 of the Revised Code. - (C) Except for residents receiving hospice care, no residential care facility shall is allowed to admit or retain an individual who: - (1) Requires Needs skilled nursing care that is not authorized by section 3721.011 of the Revised Code or is beyond that which the specific facility can provide; - (2) Requires Needs medical or skilled nursing care at least eight hours per day or forty hours per week; - (3) Requires Needs chemical or physical restraints as defined in paragraph (L) of rule 3701-16-09 of the Administrative Code; - (4) Is bedridden with limited potential for improvement; - (5) Has stage III or IV pressure ulcers.
 For purposes of this rule, "pressure ulcers" means any lesion caused by unrelieved pressure, or pressure in combination with shear and/or friction, which results in damage to the underlying tissue.
 Pressure ulcers must are to be staged in accordance with the "Updated Staging-System"current staging definitions issued by the "National Pressure Ulcer Advisory Panel" (2007); or - (6) Has a medical condition that is so medically complex or changes so rapidly that it requires necessitates constant monitoring and adjustment of treatment regimen on an ongoing basis. - (D) A residential care facility shall is obligated to enter into a written resident agreement with each prospective resident prior to beginning residency in the residential care facilityand:.
 The agreement shall be signed and dated by the operator, administrator, or acting administrator and the prospective resident or, if the prospective resident is physically or cognitively unable to sign and consents, another individual designated by the prospective resident.
-The facility shall provide both the prospective resident and any other individual signing on the resident's behalf with a copy of the agreement and shall explain the agreement to them. - (1) The agreement needs be signed and dated by the operator, administrator, or acting administrator and the prospective resident or, if the prospective resident is physically or cognitively unable to sign and consents, another individual designated by the prospective resident are obligated to sign the agreement; - (2) The facility is obligated to provide both the prospective resident and any other individual signing on the resident's behalf with a copy of the agreement and explain the agreement to them; and - (3) In the event that a durable power of attorney for healthcare is enacted or when the physician determines that the resident is no longer able to make reasoned decisions to the agreement, the facility is obligated to provide a copy of the agreement to the individual designated by the resident to make decisions and consent on the resident's behalf, if any.
+The facility shall provide both the prospective resident and any other individual signing on the resident's behalf with a copy of the agreement and shall explain the agreement to them. - (1) The agreement needs be signed and dated by the operator, administrator, or acting administrator and the prospective resident or, if the prospective resident is physically or cognitively unable to sign and consents, another individual designated by the prospective resident are obligated to sign the agreement; - (2) The facility is obligated to provide both the prospective resident and any other individual signing on the resident's behalf with a copy of the agreement and explain the agreement to them; and - (3) In the event that a resident who was previously physically and cognitively able to sign and consent to the agreement experiences a change in their cognitive or physical capacity and is no longer able to make decisions and consent to any necessary changes to that agreement, the facility is obligated to provide a copy of the agreement to the individual designated by the resident to make decisions and consent on the resident's behalf, if any.